openvinotoolkit/openvino/docs/install_guides/installing-openvino-linux.md

 ```sh
 sudo -E su
 ```
 3. Install the **Intel® Graphics Compute Runtime for OpenCL™** driver components required to use the GPU plugin and write custom layers for Intel® Integrated Graphics.
-Run the installation script with super user rights:
+Run the installation script:
 ```sh
 ./install_NEO_OCL_driver.sh
 ```